 The primary emphasis of practicing a tai chi form as an advanced method of Taoist meditation is to explore the nature of opposites, the nature of emptiness and non-duality.
 These are the concepts of tai chi and wu chi.
 This is practiced through tai chi’s rhythmic alternation between yin and yang through slow motion movement.

-The goal in moving meditation is to find and recognize the tai chi place in your mind where these differentiations come together and become one simultaneously within emptiness.
+The goal in moving meditation is to find and recognize the tai chi place in your mind where these differentiation comes together and become one simultaneously within emptiness.